Sopa Negra: The Costa Rican Black Bean Soup Everyone Loves

 • 3 garlic cloves

-• 1 tbsp salt sea salt preferred
+• 1 Tbsp salt, sea salt preferred

-• 2 stalks celery, cut in half
+• 2 stalks of celery, cut in half

 • 4-6 eggs hard-boiled and peeled